mehulagg/gitlab/doc/user/packages/maven_repository/index.md

 - **Instance-level**: Use when you have many Maven packages in different GitLab groups or in their own namespace.

+The option you choose determines the settings you'll add to your `pom.xml` file.

-In all cases, you need a project-specific URL for publishing a package in the `distributionManagement` section.
+In all cases, to publish a package, you need:

+- A project-specific URL in the `distributionManagement` section.
+- A `repository` and `distributionManagement` section.

 ### Project-level Maven endpoint